hornowitz/rog-syncobra/README.md

 - `-r, --recursive` – recurse into subdirectories
 - `-d, --ddwometadata` – raw dedupe by XXH64 between source and destination
-- `-D, --deldupi` – metadata dedupe by bundled xxhash scanner on source (runs before `--ddwometadata` so the lighter metadata pass can remove duplicates before the raw scan)
+- `-D, --deldupi` – force metadata dedupe on source (runs before `--ddwometadata`; now enabled by default)
-- `-X, --dedupsourceanddest` – metadata dedupe on source, then compare against destination
+- `-X, --dedupsourceanddest` – force metadata dedupe on source and compare against the destination before moving files (now the default when a destination is provided)
 - `-y, --year-month-sort` – sort into `Year/Month` directories (default on)
 - `-Y, --check-year-mount` – verify that the current year's folder under the destination exists and is a mountpoint